 And what a beautiful world it is.
-As I mentioned, the show is predominantly hand puppetry with green screen used to erase the puppeteers.
+As I mentioned, like Henson's other creation, Fraggle Rock, the show is predominantly hand puppetry with green screen used to erase the puppeteers.
 Characters fill the lush scenery with utterly believable natural movements.
 It’s only really stiff fingers and limited facial expressions that occasionally break the spell.
 But nonetheless the practical skill being utilised is jaw-dropping.

 Thra’s various landscapes are colourful and teeming with life, and each new area has plenty of backdrop to keep your eyes astounded.
 Similarly, the score from Daniel Pemberton (who also delivered a heart-pounding soundtrack to King Arthur: Legend Of The Sword) uses a limited range of notes as representative of the simplistic instruments available.
 He paints Thra as an otherworldly place heavy with the eons of time.